The information regarding clergy benefits provided here is a compilation of information found on other pages in this section of the website.

 IMPORTANT: New participants need only complete this one form to be enrolled in all Wespath-administered retirement and welfare plans for which they are eligible.
 Once participants receive an enrollment welcome confirmation letter from Wespath, they should register for online access to their retirement accounts at my.benefitsaccess.org and designate their beneficiary(ies)

 CRSP is a 403(b)-retirement plan for eligible clergy of The United Methodist Church.
 CRSP is designed to provide you financial security with lifetime retirement income and flexibility through an account balance.
 CRSP was adopted by the 2004 General Conference, introduced in 2007 and modified by the 2012 General Conference Legislation, and is mandatory for all active and credentialed clergy appointed ½ time or more, to local churches or positions for which the annual conference has pension responsibility.
 CRSP is a combined Defined Benefit (DB) and Defined Contribution (DC) program.

-The church is billed directly from the Conference for the pension cost of the pastor(s) assigned to their church based on the time of appointment, the compensation, and the DB.
-2021 pension calculation example.
+The church is billed directly from the NEC Conference office for the pension cost of the pastor(s) assigned to their church based on the time of appointment, the compensation, and the DB.
+Clergy benefits-pensions for local churches.